 We always say prayer when we sit down for meals together because we want to take time to be grateful for all that we have, the food, and each other.
 I enjoy that part of the meal every time.

 Then we usually dig in and start learning about each other’s days.
 Sometimes we talk about things that happened and are bothering us.
-Sometimes we talk about our plans for things to do.
+Other times we talk about our plans for things to do.
 Sometimes my son tells a joke or a story.
 But we always enjoy sharing.
 Family eating together is just part of the fun of the day.
 It is even better when my husband can be there too but if he has to work, then we still enjoy family mealtime.

 Join The Mealtime Movement!